JDaza13/almundotest/README.md

 ## Run the app with

-ng serve --open --host $IP --port $PORT --disable-host-check
+ng serve --disable-host-check

-## Run app on PRD with
+## Run app on PRD with (This process mocks minify and dist export, it is not suitable for real PRD env)

-ng serve --target=production --open --host $IP --port $PORT --disable-host-check
+ng serve --prod --disable-host-check

+## Run lint with

+ng lint

 ### BACKEND (path=/almundotest/api)